LoopingLena/TraitMoments/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-TraitMoments provides an efficient function to calculate all moments (mean, variance, skewness and kurtosis) of trait distribution across large community and traits datasets.
+TraitMoments provides an efficient function to calculate mean, variance, skewness and kurtosis (all weighted by species relative abundance) of trait distribution across large community and traits datasets.
 The calculation is performed according to the equations number 1 to 4 from Le Bagousse-Pinguet et al. (2017):

 $$
 \small